SvenBrehmerCS/MolSim/README.md

 1. First build the project following the steps 1-6 in the section [Building](#building).
 2. Run the tests by calling `ctest` in the build directory.
+3. For detailed debugging refer to the [TestLog.log](./build/Testing/Temporary/LastTest.log)

 ## Usage